Sustainable Tourism is a growing trend that is here to stay.

 The Weekiwachee Preserve is also home to a small population of Florida black bears; sightings are rare and the bears tend to hide deep in the forest.

 The gated entrance to the Preserve is open to vehicles on the second and fourth Saturdays of the month.
 On these days visitors can drive into the Preserve and park inside near the lakes.
-The park is open, via pedestrian gate, daily sunrise to sunset.
+The park is open, via pedestrian gate, sunrise to sunset daily.

 From the Weekiwachee Preserve, continue west on Osowaw Boulevard and turn right onto Shoal Line Boulevard.